bareMinerals Original: Could I Fall in Love with Powder Foundation?

-- Swirl the brush onto your skin, concentrating the product in the areas where you want the most coverage and blending across your face.
-(This foundation is not best used to spot treat.)
+- Buff the brush onto your skin, concentrating the product in the areas where you want the most coverage and blending across your face.
+(This foundation is not best used to spot conceal.)

 - Repeat Steps 1 to 4 if more coverage is desired.